 How to Implement Benchmarking in Your Organization

-When it comes to implementing CIS benchmarks, there are two options:
+When it comes to implementing CIS Benchmarks, there are two options:

 • Download the benchmarking documents and implement the suggestions manually.